 LICENSED PRACTICAL NURSING PROGRAM

 Applications for the 2023 academic year have closed.
-Information on how to apply for 2024 will be released at a late date.
+Information on how to apply for 2024 will be released at a later date.
 Please check back for more information.**Note that the LPN program is designed for students who are currently working in healthcare.
 International students are not eligible to apply.

 New for Fall 2023: